Campaigners on the airwaves

 “I first started developing the idea during some of the darkest days of the pandemic.
 Lucent had the privilege of working with organisations who had immediately risen to the challenges thrown at them by the pandemic.
 And I had also had late night phone calls with the people leading those organisations, I knew first hand the personal price they were paying to make change happen.
 I was curious to learn more and to see if there were lessons that could be shared across generations about how to make change happen - and how to keep your personal passion for change alive even in challenging circumstances.”

 “I got in touch with broadcaster Samira Ahmed, who I had met a number of years before, to see if she was interested in working together to develop a radio programme.
 It turns out we share a curiosity and fascination for social change and the people behind the campaigns.
-And we discovered that not only were we from same generation, we were both born in 1968 - itself a year of considerable turmoil .”
+And we discovered that not only were we from same generation, we were both born in 1968 - itself a year of considerable turmoil.”

 “And the idea felt very timely.
 If you’d asked us 10 years ago, we may well have shared a fear that younger generations in an era of social media would become passive consumers, disconnected and disengaged from politics.
 But mass campaigns such as #metoo and Black Lives Matter were showing that campaigning is very much alive and kicking.”

-Fast forward to March 2022, and Samira and Katherine were joined in the radio stuido by campaigners working for racial justice, to end violence against women and for acceess to food and housing sharing decades of collective wisdom about social change.
+Fast forward to March 2022, and Samira and Katherine were joined in the radio studio by campaigners working for racial justice, to end violence against women and for access to food and housing sharing decades of collective wisdom about social change.
 Samira’s interviews asked what was the spark that started their personal journey?
 What change had they seen in their lifetimes and what had proved elusive?
 And what lessons and wisdom could be shared across the generations?

 Reflecting on what she heard during the three programmes, Katherine concludes: